Sobibor extermination camp: Health and living conditions

 Prisoners suffered from sleep deprivation, malnourishment, and the physical and emotional toll of grueling labour and constant beatings.
 Lice, skin infections, and respiratory infections were common, and typhoid swept the camp on occasion.
 When Sobibor first opened, prisoners were regarded as expendable and shot at the first sign of illness or injury.
 After a few months, the SS grew concerned that the enormous death rate was limiting the camp's efficiency.
 In order to increase the continuity of its labour force and alleviate the need to constantly train new workers, the SS instituted a new policy allowing incapacitated prisoners three days to recover.
 Those still unable to work after three days were shot.

 Food in the camp was extremely limited.
 As at other Lublin district camps, prisoners were given about 200 grams of bread for breakfast along with Ersatz coffee.
 Lunch was typically a thin soup sometimes with some potatoes or horse meat.
-Dinner could be once again simply coffee.
+Dinner could once again be simply coffee.
 Prisoners forced to live on these rations found their personalities changing due to hunger.
 Others supplemented these rations surreptitiously, for instance by helping themselves to food from victims' luggage while working in the sorting barracks or in the railway brigade.
 A barter system developed in the camp, which included not only prisoners but also the watchmen, who would serve as intermediaries between the Jews and local peasants, exchanging jewels and cash from the sorting barracks for food and liquor in exchange for a large cut.

 Most prisoners had little or no access to hygiene and sanitation.
 There were no showers in Lager I and clean water was scarce.
 Although clothing could be washed or replaced from the sorting barracks, the camp was so thoroughly infested that there was little point.
 However, some prisoners worked in areas of the camp such as the laundry which gave them occasional access to better hygiene.